Vander Apartments → Oslo Travel Guide → Where to stay in Oslo

 The best areas in Oslo (neighbourhood breakdowns)

-All of the areas below are central enough for a great stay.
-The real difference comes down to vibe: modern fjord Oslo, classic park Oslo, or lively local neighbourhood Oslo.
+All areas below are central enough for a great stay.
+The real difference is the vibe and what you want to be closest to: a walkable city core, a modern fjord waterfront, or a local neighbourhood feel.

 Prefer more space than a hotel room?

-Explore serviced apartments by Vanders in central Oslo
+Explore serviced apartments by Vander in central Oslo

 Teaterkvartalet